 Let’s take a look at the five most common methods for tracking attendance now.

-1. Employee time and attendance software
+1. Employee time and attendance tracking software

 2. Badging systems